 Select Subject automatically detects the main subject in the image and selects it.
 And all this with just one click!
 Indeed, the results will differ depending on your image.
 Ready to try your hands on this magical tool?

-The most straightforward way to start Select Subject is by going in the Select menu in the Menu Bar and then selecting Subject.
+The most straightforward way to start Select Subject is by going to the Select menu in the Menu Bar and then selecting Subject.

 Select Subject automatically identifies the most striking object in the image and creates a selection outline around it.
 All you ought to do is choose the Select Subject command, and Photoshop will handle the rest.
 Isn't that excellent?